deepesdl/deep-code/docs/python-api.md

     # Optional: override the default project identifier.
     # Controls osc:project on the collection and the link to the project collection.
     osc_project="deep-earth-system-data-lab",
+    # Optional: absolute URL of the Zarr store for the S3-hosted OSC item.
+    # If omitted, it is looked up from the dataset's item in the PRR STAC API.
+    access_link=None,
 )
 ```